MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 [!INCLUDE [temp](../../../includes/version-tfs-all-versions.md)]

 Rules are used to set or restrict value assignments to a work item field.
 There are two main types of rules, auto-generated rules and custom rules defined for a process or project.
 Auto-generated rules minimize the need to add custom rules for areas that should work in a standard way.

 You define custom rules in order to support your business use cases.
 Depending on a field's data type, you can set various restrictions on what data can be entered into that field.
 You can specify values for a pick list (drop-down menu), set default values, clear entries, or restrict changes.
 With conditional rules, you can apply rules to a field based on dependencies between different fields' values.
 You can also restrict who can modify a field or scope a rule to only apply to a group.

 Read this article to understand the following:

-- Auto-generated rules
+- How the system applies auto-generated rules
+- Restrictions placed on definition of custom rules on system fields
 - The different types of custom rules you can apply
-- Restrictions placed on definition of custom rules on system fields
 - How rules are evaluated
 - Difference between rules defined for an Inheritance process versus an On-premises XML process
 - Why you should minimize the number of custom rules you define

 Prior to defining custom rules, read [Configure and customize Azure Boards](../../../boards/configure-customize.md) to gain a broad understanding of how to customize Azure Boards to meet your business needs.

-For an inherited process, you specify a rule which consists of a condition plus action.
-For an On-premises XML process, you specify rules for a field or within the workflow.

 > [!TIP]
 > Minimize the number of rules you define for a WIT.
 While you can create multiple rules for a WIT, addition rules can negatively impact performance when a user adds and modifies work items.
 When users save work items, the system validates all rules associated with the fields for its work item type.
 Under certain conditions, the rule validation expression is too complex for SQL to evaluate.